oztexan/mojogroove/README.md

 yarn install
 ```

+Note, was encountering heap out of memory errors so bumped the size as per [vue-cli issues](https://github.com/vuejs/vue-cli/issues/1453#issuecomment-395120163) in package.json

+Also, added ./dist to .eslintignore to avoid unnecessary processing

 ### Compiles and hot-reloads for development
 ```
 yarn serve
 ```

 ### Compiles and minifies for production

 ```
 yarn build
 ```